Frequently Asked Questions

 Why don't you accept health insurance?

 Insurance companies require a mental health diagnosis for therapy sessions to be covered.
-I do not believe that all individuals seeking therapy need a diagnosis.
+We do not believe that all individuals seeking therapy need a diagnosis.
 Often times, we seek therapy to process challenges and situations in life that are temporary and do not require a lifelong label that a diagnosis often brings.

 Your privacy and confidentiality are limited when insurance is involved.
 Insurances legally, have access to all diagnoses, treatment plans, and progress notes.
 Additionally, health insurance companies keep a record of clients' diagnoses, which has the potential to be considered pre-existing.
 Pre-existing conditions often lead to higher insurance premiums, deductibles, and co-pays.

 One size does not fit all.
 Insurance companies often dictate the number of sessions, duration, and which diagnoses they will pay.
 Most clients prefer an individualized approach, instead of being forced into a “cookie-cutter” model.

 The above limitations set by insurances, make it challenging to address and meet the needs of each client.
 As a result, this can impact the therapeutic relationship between client and therapist, but also clients’ overall progress in therapy.